Henry Dillon, 8th Viscount Dillon

 Henry Dillon, 8th Viscount Dillon (died 1714) was an Irish soldier and politician.
 In 1689 he sat in the Patriot Parliament.
-He fought for the Jacobites during the Wiiliamite War, defending Galway against Ginkel and surrendering it in 1691 after a short siege.
+He fought for the Jacobites during the Williamite War, defending Galway against Ginkel and surrendering it in 1691 after a short siege.
 He obtained the reversal of his father's attainder in 1696 recovering his father's lands.

 Birth and origins

 Henry was born about 1665, probably at his parents' house at Kilmore, County Roscommon, Ireland.
 He was the second but eldest surviving of the three sons of Theobald Dillon and his wife Mary Talbot.
 At that time his father was heir apparent of Lucas Dillon, 6th Viscount Dillon of Costello-Gallen, a remote cousin.
 His father's family was Old English and descended from Sir Henry Dillon who had come to Ireland with Prince John in 1185.

 Henry's mother was a daughter of Sir Henry Talbot of Templeogue and his wife Margaret Talbot, who was a sister of Richard Talbot, 1st Earl of Tyrconnell.
 The Talbots also were an Old English family.

 Both his parents were Catholic.
 He had two brothers, who are listed in his father's article.
 His younger brother, Arthur, later became a general in French service.